 Many people agree that the level of data Microsoft collects in Windows 10 is concerning.
 However, the visibility they now offer is a welcome gesture.
 (Applications like web browsers are always collecting information about what we’re doing.
 Yet, most aren’t aware that anything is going on in the first place.)

 To Microsoft’s credit, this seems to be an earnest effort to show enterprise partners that they’re aware of our concerns, and that they are willing to do what they (reasonably) can do ease them.

 Even though Microsoft doesn’t allow us to completely restrict data going to them, industry experts hope that Microsoft sets a better example in their future platforms.

 Privacy is a major concern in today’s digital world.
 Knowing as much as you can about what your operating system does is key ensuring your organization is protected.
 If your business is in Albany and you’d like to learn more about the new Windows 10 privacy settings—Or if you have any other IT questions or concerns, don’t delay.
-Contact The Data Center by phone at (518) 459-3282 or by email at email@example.com.
+Contact The Data Center by phone at (518) 459-DATA (3282) or by email at firstname.lastname@example.org.
 We’ll work with you to protect your data.